jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 in this industry were from an email sent to the wrong people, or with the wrong attachment.

-While errors may have decreased over the past three years, theyre still a relatively normal occurrence that should be taken seriously, especially considering the various troves of data schools handle, we would hate to have our poor little Bobby Tables data leaked.25
+While errors may have decreased over the past three years, they’re still a relatively normal occurrence that should be taken seriously, especially considering the various troves of data schools handle, we would hate to have our poor little Bobby Tables’ data leaked.25
-25 https:xkcd.com327, a classic.

 2017 Yearbook
-Theres nothing quite like the feeling of nostalgia that hits you when youre looking over your old yearbook.
+There’s nothing quite like the feeling of nostalgia that hits you when you’re looking over your old yearbook.
 Signatures and notes from friends long ago, ahh, the good old days.
 We get that same feeling when looking back at the 2017 DBIR and see Cyber\-Espionage as the top breach pattern for this industry.
 No